Periodic multi-pulses and spectral stability in Hamiltonian PDEs with symmetry: Introduction

+Although these numerical results suggest that every other double pulse is neutrally stable, this remains an open question, since the imaginary eigenvalues are embedded in the essential spectrum.
+Furthermore, the timestepping simulation in \cref{fig:KdV5waterfall} was performed with separated boundary conditions, which shifts the essential spectrum into the left half plane, and thus could fundamentally alter the behavior of the system.
 As an alternative, we will look at multi-pulse solutions on a periodic domain subject to co-periodic perturbations.
-The advantage here is that the essential spectrum becomes a discrete set of points on the imaginary axis; by analogy to the problem on the real line, we will refer to this set as essential spectrum eigenvalues, even though they are elements of the point spectrum.
+The advantage is that the essential spectrum becomes a discrete set of points on the imaginary axis; by analogy to the problem on the real line, we will refer to this set as essential spectrum eigenvalues, even though they are elements of the point spectrum.
 Purely imaginary interaction eigenvalues can then lie between essential spectrum eigenvalues.
 Periodic traveling waves were described by Korteweg and de Vries in their 1895 paper \cite{KdVoriginal}, and the stability of these cnoidal waves is shown in \cite{Pava2006,Bottman2009}.
-Since then, stability of periodic solutions has been investigated for many other systems, including the generalized KdV equation \cite{Johnson2009}, the generalized Kuramoto-Sivashinsky equation \cite{Barker2013}, the Boussinesq equation \cite{Hakkaev2014}, the Klein-Gordon equation \cite{Demirkaya2015}, a generalized class of nonlinear dispersive equations \cite{Hur2015}, and the regularized short pulse and Ostrovsky equations \cite{Hakkaev2017}.
+Since then, stability of periodic solutions has been investigated for many other systems, including the generalized KdV equation \cite{Johnson2009}, the generalized Kuramoto-Sivashinsky equation \cite{Barker2013}, the Boussinesq equation \cite{Hakkaev2014}, the Klein-Gordon equation \cite{Demirkaya2015}, a generalized class of nonlinear dispersive equations \cite{Hur2015}, the regularized short pulse and Ostrovsky equations \cite{Hakkaev2017}, and the Lugiato-Lefever model of optical fibers \cite{Delcey2018,Milena2018,Hakkaev2019}.